Hall and Butcher score 2 apiece as Devils power past Rangers - Philly

 Ryan Spooner and Kevin Hayes scored for the Rangers, who will miss the playoffs for the first time since the 2009-10 season.
 Lundqvist made 39 saves.

 Zajac started the roll by carrying the puck from his own end into the Rangers' zone and dropping a pass to Blake Coleman.
-The forward flubbed his shot, but the puck deflected off the stick of Chris Kreider and to Zajac who tucked it into an open net.
+The forward flubbed his shot, but the puck deflected off the Kreider's stick to Zajac who tucked it into an open net.

 Hall got his 38th after the Rangers failed to clear a puck in front of stick-less Lundqvist.